MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 ## Run matching conditions

+Run matching conditions runs deduplication and match rules only and updates the Deduplication and ConflationMatchPair entities.

 1. From the **Data** > **Unify** page, select **Run matching conditions only**.

    The **Duplicate records** and **Matching conditions** tiles show **Queued** or **Refreshing**.